Skip to main content

 Electricity generation and delivery costs since 2019, with a notable increase in delivery costs shown in 2024.

-According to PG&E and the California Public Utilities Commission, several major factors have pushed electricity rates higher:
+According to PG&E and the California Public Utilities Commission (CPUC), several major factors have pushed delivery rates higher:

 • Wildfire mitigation: PG&E has spent billions on equipment upgrades, vegetation management, and grid hardening following devastating wildfires.
 These safety measures are expensive: wildfire-related spending has made up roughly 18% of PG&E’s overall system costs.